edgedb/edgedb/docs/guides/tutorials/nextjs.rst

 directory.

 We're also using a utility called ``$infer`` to extract the inferred type of this query.
-In VSCode you can hover over ``GetPosts`` to see what this type is.
+In VSCode you can hover over ``Posts`` to see what this type is.

 .. image::
     https://www.edgedb.com/docs/tutorials/nextjs/inference.png